morphar/sqlparsers/pkg/tsql/README.md

 antlr2participle tsql.g4
 ```

-The antlr2participle tool is experimental and lives in `internal`.
+The antlr2participle tool is experimental.

 ## Not Supported